muskanbararia/Hello-Node/README.md

 ## [Hello-World](hello-node/hello-node.js)

 Let's begin with our good old "Hello World" exercise, but this time using NodeJS.
+But wait, where should we print?
+How about on your browser?

+#### Importing http module
+In C, we need ```#include<stdio.h>``` to begin our program. stdio is a library.

+In NodeJS, we need  ```require(http)``` to initialize our server. http is a module.
+We will learn more about modules in future exercises.

+Include this code in your first node program to get you started.

  ```
-git status
-git add
-git commit
+const http = require('http');
+const hostname = '127.0.0.1';
+const port = 3000;
 ```
+First, We are importing http module to initialize the server.
+Afterwards, we are defining the host and the port where we want to see the output.

+#### Creating server object

+In C, we write our program in ```int main()``` function.